Md-Shahid-S/MyGPT/README.md

 cd MyGPT

 # Open the project in Android Studio, set your API key, then:
-# To build the project
-./gradlew build

-# To run the app on a connected device or emulator
+# To build and run the app on an emulator or device:
-./gradlew installDebug
+./gradlew assembleDebug
+# or simply use the Run button in Android Studio
 ```

-- This will download all the project files to your computer.
-- Then, open the project in **Android Studio** and follow the setup instructions below.

 ---